 Naturally the opposite is also true– if your private credit history is bad, then it will have a bearing on your business credit scores until your small business and consumer credit can be split up.

-Once you learn what influences your company credit score, you are that much closer to building enhanced corporate credit.
+Once you learn what influences your company credit score, you are that much closer and you can build business credit fast.